 July 10 – Blueberries for Sal, Robert Mccloskey (Pick Blueberries Day)

-July 11 – A Boy, a Mouse, and a Spider: the Story of E.B.
-White, Barbara Herkert (Birthday of E.B.
-White)
+July 11 – A Boy, a Mouse, and a Spider: The Story of E.B.
+White, Barbara Herkert (E.B.
+White’s Birthday)

 Today is the birthday of the talented E.B.White, who is best known for Charlotte’s Web.
 I love the way he weaves together the narrative and his exquisite style of humor.
-When we listened to the audio version in the car of The Trumpets of the Swan read by the author (it’s one of my favorite books of all times and not just among children’s books), I was laughing so hard I had to pull over.
+When we listened to the audio version of The Trumpets of the Swan read by the author, I was laughing so hard I had to pull over.

 July 12 – If You Spent a Day with Thoreau at Walden Pond, Robert Burleigh (Henry David Thoreau’s Birthday)

 When you live a busy life, it’s easy to switch into autopilot and forget to smell the roses.
 This kid-friendly biography of American philosopher and naturalist Henry David Thoreau is a great reminder to stop and feel the sun on your skin, and to “dream awake.”